gucorpling/glowlyter/README.md

 ## Use cases

-The annotation was originally built for aligning text segments to content displayed in a carousel at the top of the interface, specifically aiming to highlight sentences that correspond to contents in multiple summaries of a document.
+The annotation tool was originally built for aligning text segments to content displayed in a carousel at the top of the interface, specifically aiming to highlight sentences that correspond to contents in multiple summaries of a document.
 However it can be used to highlight and categorize text spans in a running document in many ways.

 ## Interface